Skip to Content

 • Planners need to be wary of over-encouragement of written confirmation of estate planning intentions.
 There is often a fine line between encouragement and undue influence.

-• Emails and text messages may be sufficient to qualify as testamentary documents, especially in view of the developing acceptance of electronic wills.
+• Emails and text messages may be sufficient to qualify as testamentary documents, especially in view of the increasing acceptance of electronic wills.
 This is a developing area of probate law.

 • Planners should not limit their “lookout” for harmless error to the listed 12 states.
 While rare, it is not unheard of for courts in other states to find ways to implement testator intent even where documents are not in compliance with the Wills Act.
 See, e.g., In Re Snide, 418 N.E.2d 656 (N.Y.
 1981).